Norman Gordon: Later life

 Gordon ran a sports shop in central Johannesburg.
 He was the last living male to have played Test cricket before World War II.
 He turned 100 in August 2011 and lived in central Johannesburg.
 Following his death, he was succeeded as the oldest living first-class cricketer by John Manners.

+Personal life

+In 1941, he married Mercy, whom he had met at school.
+They remained married until Mercy's death in 2001.
+They had a son together.

+Honours

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Gordon was honoured among other cricket figures such as Ali Bacher, Dennis Gamsy, Mandy Yachad and Fred Susskind.